Twitter nears first profitable quarter as it slashes expenses, shares jump

 “It’s great that they are controlling expenses and generating EBITDA growth, but investors want to see faster MAU growth and some revenue growth,” Pachter said.

 Investors and analysts have at times criticized Twitter for how it describes the size of its user base, which is a key metric for social media companies.
-Unlike Facebook Inc, Twitter does not disclose how many daily active users it has.
+Unlike Facebook Inc (FB.O), Twitter does not disclose how many daily active users it has.

 Chief Executive Jack Dorsey said in a statement that the business was making progress growing its audience and returning to revenue growth.